Tour Guide

 • Eiffel's secret apartment: Gustave Eiffel built a private apartment at the very top of the tower, turning down lucrative offers to rent it — guides explain why, and what he used it for with famous guests like Thomas Edison.

-• Radio mast salvation: The tower was scheduled for demolition after 20 years; guides explain exactly how its use as a long-range radio antenna in 1898, and then for intercepting German military communications in WWI, saved it from being torn down.
+• Radio mast salvation: The tower was scheduled for demolition after 20 years; guides explain exactly how its use as a long-range radio antenna, and then for intercepting German military communications in WWI, saved it from being torn down.

-• Best local photo positions: Beyond the Trocadéro cliché, guides know the lesser-used Bir-Hakeim bridge angle and the Champ de Mars diagonal that locals use for crowd-free shots with dramatic perspective.
+• Best local photo positions: Beyond the Trocadéro cliché, guides know the lesser-used Pont de Bir-Hakeim angle and the Champ de Mars diagonal that locals use for crowd-free shots with dramatic perspective.

-• VIP queue strategy: Experienced guides navigate timed-entry windows, the stairs-vs-elevator tradeoff, and the precise booking tactics that bypass two-hour waits — often saving the full cost of the tour on the first visit alone.
+• VIP queue strategy: Experienced guides navigate timed-entry windows, the stairs-vs-lift trade-off, and the precise booking tactics that bypass two-hour waits — often saving the full cost of the tour on the first visit alone.

 Tips for Visitors